gammaseeker/J-notes/_posts/2019-01-18-stretch-goals.markdown

     );
 });
 {% endhighlight %}
 Finally we need to write the HTML that will display the data from the form.
-The logic I have written into `index.ejs` checks to see if the user is just doing a quick add onto the to-do list or is setting a full on stretch goal.
+The logic I have written into `index.ejs` checks to see if the user is just doing a quick add onto the to-do list or is setting a full on stretch goal.<br>
 `index.ejs`
 {% highlight html %}
 <% todos.forEach( function( todo ) { %>